Spain charges pop singer Shakira with tax evasion for a second time and demands more than $7 million

 Last July, it said the artist had “always acted in concordance with the law and on the advice of her financial advisers.”

-Shakira, whose full name is Shakira Isabel Mebarak Ripoll, has been linked to Spain since she started dating the now-retired soccer player Gerard Pique.
-The couple, who have two children, lived together in Barcelona until last year, when they ended their 11-year relationship.
+Shakira, whose full name is Shakira Isabel Mebarak Ripoll, has been linked to Spain since she started dating the now-retired soccer player Gerard Piqué.
+The couple, who have two sons, lived together in Barcelona until last year, when they ended their 11-year relationship.